-When I graduated from senior high school, I went to Japan to study.
-Three months after I arrived, I found a part-time job and began my overseas school life.
-I followed my grandmother to be a Catholic from childhood.
-So, when I was in Japan, I went to Christian church as well as Catholic church.
-There, I saw some snobbish priests who greeted the rich and powerful with a smile but looked at those brothers and sisters who had no money or power with cold eyes.
-The church had lost its original purity, so I left there.
+When I graduated from high school, I went to Japan to study.
+Three months after I arrived, I found a part-time job to supplement my overseas schooling.
+Like my grandmother, I have been a Catholic from childhood, but when I got to Japan, I went to a Protestant church and then to a Catholic church.
+But in the church I saw some snobbish priests who greeted the rich and powerful with smiles but looked at those brothers and sisters who had no money or power with cold eyes.
+The church had lost its original purity, so I left it.
 Gradually, I spent less and less time drawing near to God.
-In my spare time, I often went to movies, played video games, and hung around with my friends or classmates.
+In my spare time, I often went to watch movies, played video games, and hung around with my friends or classmates.

-As I grew older, I felt it meaningless living my life like that, and I wanted to find a girl to get married before I got a job.
-My first love was a dainty and lively girl with whom I fell into love at first sight.
+As I grew older, it felt meaningless to live my life like that, and I wanted to find a girl and get married before I got a job.
+My first love was a dainty and lively girl with whom I fell in love with at first sight.
 We were in a long-distance relationship for three years.
-I hoped that she would come to Japan and work with me, but she didn’t want to.
+I hoped that she would come to Japan and make a life with me, but she didn’t want to.
 My father didn’t want us to be together, either.
-I didn’t see any future between us, so we broke up unavoidably.
-I hoped I could find the one who would be with me the whole life in Japan.
+I didn’t see any future for us, so we unavoidably broke up.
+I hoped I could find the one who would be with me my whole life in Japan.

-In 2015, I graduated.
-Not long afterward, I got a decent job.
-I thought that it was no problem for me to find a girlfriend since I had a good job.
+In 2015, I graduated, and not long afterward I got a decent job.
+I thought that it would be no problem for me to find a girlfriend since I had a good job.
 My friends introduced some girls to me after that, but none of them became my girlfriend for various reasons.
-I wondered why I had had so many ups and downs in my love life.
+I wondered why I had so many ups and downs in my love life.
 I was a little frustrated.
 I even regretted breaking up with my first love.

-To find a girlfriend as soon as possible, I joined a dating show named My Destiny With You which was organized by Chinese.
+To find a girlfriend as soon as possible, I took part in a dating show named My Destiny With You, which was organized by Chinese.
 I was matched with a girl in the show.
 The audience said we were the most suitable match.
-I thought that she was more elegant than other girls, though she was not the type of girl I once dated.
-She should be the one that I could get to know and communicate with.
-It was not bad to be with her.
-But when we started dating, she always complained that I didn’t choose her as my admiring girl in the show.
-Finally, our relationship ended just in one month.
+I thought that she was more elegant than the other girls, though she was not the petite and cute type of girl I normally dated.
+But she was someone that I could get to know and communicate with, and it felt pretty good to be with her.
+But when we started dating, she always complained that I didn’t choose her as my top choice in the show.
+So our relationship ended after just one month.

 The failures in finding a life partner really frustrated me.
-I began to use all kinds of reasons to comfort myself.
-I concluded that maybe it was because I was not very good with words, especially sweet words, that I suffered so many setbacks in love.
+I began to find all kinds of reasons to comfort myself.
+I concluded that maybe it was because I was not very good with words, especially sweet talking, that I suffered so many setbacks in love.

-Just when I was preparing for moving to the U.S., someone preached me the gospel of the kingdom of the last days.
-And I accepted the work ofof the last days.
+Just when I was preparing for moving to the U.S., someone preached to me theof the kingdom of the last days, and I accepted the work of Almighty God of the last days.
 Later in a meeting, I read a passage of words expressed by Almighty God, the title of which is “The Six Junctures in a Human Life.”
-When I read the words about the forth juncture—marriage, I was deeply impressed.
+When I read the words about Marriage: The Fourth Juncture, I was deeply impressed.
 Almighty God says: “1.
 One Has No Choice About Marriage

-The word of Almighty God is truly practical.
-I was full of fantasy about marriage, and often imagined my future wife, how we should start our family, what the life would be when we had children….
+The words of Almighty God are truly practical.
+I was full of fantasies about marriage, and often imagined my future wife, how we should start our family, what my life would be like when we had children….
 I believed in true love, even though many people said that marriage was the tomb of love.
-Some said, “I’ll find the one that I like.”
-Some said, “I want the one that likes me.”
+Some said, “I’ll find someone that I like.”
+Some said, “I want someone that likes me.”
 But I thought a good marriage should be based on mutual feelings.
-Although I hadn’t experienced marriage, I truly saw that marriage was not in my hand, and that it could not gained through my struggle.
-I suddenly realized that in marriage I had never depended on God, never prayed and sought God’s will—I was on a wrong way.
+Although I hadn’t experienced marriage, I truly saw that marriage was not in my hands, and that it could not be gained through my struggles.
+I suddenly realized that in the case of my marriage I had never depended on God, never prayed and sought —I was on a wrong path.